Skip to main content

 Annual Leave

-Vacation entitlement in Sweden is governed by the Annual Leave Act, distinguishing between paid and unpaid vacation.
-The entitlement accrues during the “qualifying year” (12 months preceding the vacation year) and can be utilized during the “vacation year” (1 April to 31 March).
-The basic vacation entitlement is 25 paid days per year.
+Vacation entitlement in Sweden is governed by the Annual Leave Act.
+The basic vacation entitlement is 25 days per year.
 Collective bargaining agreements or employment contracts may extend this for certain employees.
-A continuous four-week vacation is typically allowed from June to August.
-Employees with a notice of termination of less than six months are not obliged to take their vacation during the notice period unless agreed otherwise.
-It’s possible to carry over paid vacation days to the next year under specific conditions.
+A continuous four-week vacation is typically allowed during the summer period.
+Employees with notice of termination are not obliged to take vacation during the notice period unless this follows from the law and timing rules or unless otherwise agreed.
+It is possible to carry over certain paid vacation days to a later year under specific conditions.

 Maternity & Paternity Leave